DERRICKSONNDAMBUKI/sensei_color_visualization/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Prepare The Data
-- create an .csv file (comma separated values file) using
+- create an .csv file (comma separated values file) using google spreadsheets or any other spreadsheets app.
+- host the csv data in github gist.
+- obtain the raw url for fetching data from github gist.